yesidc/MLinPractice/Documentation.md

 - Tweets are likely not viral if likes < 50.
 - Tweets are likely not viral if retweets < 47.
 - Replies do not explain virality as well, given percentile distributions are flat between true and false labeled tweets.
+- Time zone is consistent and no missing values were found.

 When looking at the `Date` and `Time` features we can see that the most telling and helpful feature to consider would be the `tweets_per_hour` since there seems to be a considerable change in the amount of tweets made per hour.
 Additionally,